How do you know when to keep your child home from school?

-Rashes can be a sign of contagious illnesses like chickenpox, bacterial meningitis, or impetigo (a skin infection).
+Rashescan be a sign of contagious illnesses like chickenpox, bacterial meningitis, or impetigo (a skin infection).
 Keep your child home until they've been diagnosed.
 They can head back to the classroom after their symptoms are gone and the doctor gives the OK.

-Mild cold or respiratory symptoms don’t have to sideline your kid -- but keep in mind that even if her nose runs clear and her cough is mild, she may still pass the virus to somebody else.
+Mild cold or respiratory symptoms don’t have to sideline your kid -- but keep in mind that even if their nose runs clear and their cough is mild, they may still pass the virus to somebody else.